umass-cs-326/umass-cs-326.github.io/docs/05-exercises/06-interactive-decoder/index.md

 That's it!
 You should now have a working interactive decoder web application!
 Use VSCode’s Liver Server extension to run your encoder/decoder web application!

-You must do the following to submit this assignment:

-* Create a Zip archive of the folder containing your solution files.
-* Upload this Zip file to the Moodle assignment.
-* Check to make sure you uploaded your Zip archive to the Moodle assignment.
-* Check again.

-Use the following rubric to satisfy the requirements of this assignment.
-We will be using this rubric to score your submission

 ## Exercise (2 points)